duttresearchgroup/memapprox-control/README.md

 Our self-adaptive approach for memory approximation eases the programmer's burden:  simply specify the desired quality as a goal, with the system deploying a formal control-theoretic approach to tune the memory reliability knobs and deliver guaranteed QoS.
 We model quality configuration tracking as a formal quality control problem, and outline a System Identification technique that captures memory approximation effects with variations in application input and system architecture.

+# Pre-requisite
+In order to run the simulations, you will need a modified version of Sniper.
+We are currently working on a patch where Sniper is modified to support controlled BER for memory components.
+The patch is hosted on duttresearchgroup github in the [sniper-mem](https://github.com/duttresearchgroup/sniper-mem/tree/AddApproxKnobs) repository.
+Please checkout the `AddApproxKnobs` branch as the changes have not been merged to master branch yet.
+This is a work-in-progress and we will follow a peer-review process before merging the changes to master.

 # Steps
 The folders are organized as below :